Kiran7007/Interview-Preparation/docs/android.md

 timeout → network problem
 ```

-For an initial load with no cache, show an error and retry.
+- For an initial load with no cache, show an error and retry.

-For a refresh with cached data, keep existing data and show a
+- For a refresh with cached data, keep existing data and show a
 non-blocking error.

-Interview Answer:
-> Different errors should have different behavior.
 ---
 ## What happens when an API request times out?
 -   The client does not necessarily know whether the server processed
     the request.
 -   Retrying blindly can duplicate operations.
 -   This is especially dangerous for payments.

-For financial transactions, use an idempotency key or transaction
+- For financial transactions, use an idempotency key or transaction
 identifier.
 ```text
 Client → Payment(idempotencyKey=ABC)
         ↓